dprophete/rust-tetris/README.md

 why?
 ===
 I am learning rust and wanted to play a little with the terminal.
-And tetris is such a nice and simple game to get started with a language.
+That and tetris is such a nice and simple game to get started with a language.

 run
 ===